 Interview questions for teacher training: education and equal opportunities

 - How do children learn?

 - How would you deal with discrimination issues?
 Give an example of when you have done this.

 - Schools are diverse and you will be in multicultural settings.
-How have you prepared to teach young people from a range of cultural and other backgrounds?
+How have you prepared to teach young people from a range of backgrounds, cultural and otherwise

 - How would you help all pupils achieve their potential?

 - How would you go about creating an inclusive learning environment?

 - What are some of the current educational issues?

 - What is a teacher's responsibility in keeping children safe?